 People who use self-harm may:

-- Have scars, often in a group
+- Have scars, often in the same place on the body

 - Claim to have frequent accidents

 People who self-harm often feel ashamed.
 Some may not want to reach out for help.
 A friend or relative may call for medical help.